cpinitiative/usaco-guide/Content Documentation.md

 - **Author**: _Required_.
 The author of the module.
 Ex: `Unknown`
 - **Description**: _Required_.
 A short description of the module, similar to what [codecademy](https://www.codecademy.com/learn/paths/computer-science) has in their syllabus.
 Markdown/Latex does not work in the description field.
 - **Prerequisites**: _Optional_.
 Any prerequisites for this module.
 (Coming soon: If you want to reference a module as a prerequisite, you can list the module ID.)
+- **Frequency**: _Optional_.
+Takes a number 0-4 inclusive, where 0 = never shown up before and 4 = shows up ~once a contest.
+Leave this field out if you don't want to show the frequency.

 ### Problem Lists